-- All their systems can be updated in real-time collaboration with your accountant and accessed anytime, anywhere and on any device.
+- All systems can be updated in real-time, in collaboration with your accountant, and accessed anytime, anywhere, and on any device.

 - Business owners and accountants can work in the system at the same time, making account management quick and easy.
 There is no need to look for backups or restores, decreasing downtime and other issues.

-Kashflow is a UK product which, like Xero, has had to adapt to the Irish market.
+Kashflow is a UK product that, like Xero, has had to adapt to the Irish market.
 The interface on Kashflow is very user-friendly and easy to navigate, but probably not at the same level as Xero.
-The company is well established in the UK market and has won numerous awards.
+The company is well-established in the UK market and has won numerous awards.

-Kashflow’s adaptation to the Irish market have made it a very popular piece of software.
+Kashflow’s adaptation to the Irish market has made it a very popular choice of software.

 - It handles bank feeds for the majority of Irish banks very well.

-AccountsIQ is an Irish system and so has all the functionality that Irish legislation requires, and also UK, U.S. and Australia functionality if you need it.
-We would recommend AccountsIQ for larger businesses or high potential startups.
+AccountsIQ is an Irish system and so has all the functionality that Irish legislation requires, and also UK, U.S., and Australian functionality if you need it.
+We would recommend AccountsIQ for larger businesses or high-potential startups.
 As the system is sophisticated, the price is higher than the other software mentioned.

 - The system serves a different market to the two providers profiled above.
-It specifically targets companies with more complex accounting requirements.
+It is designed for companies whose accounting requirements are more complex.

 - From a functionality perspective, it works very well.
-The dashboard is intuitive and the system, in general, is quite user-friendly, considering that the businesses who use it are more complex.
+The dashboard is intuitive and the system, in general, is quite user-friendly, considering that it’s aimed at more complex businesses.